aishikmitra2020/pushing_data_to_mysql_command_line_utility/README.md

 - Ensure that the specified Excel file and sheet exist.
 - Verify that the MySQL database is properly configured before running the script.
-- If needed, install dependencies using `pip install -r requirements.txt`.
+- If needed, install dependencies using `pip install -r requirements.txt`